CoRS-Tech/OxfordDictionaryApiDotNet/README.md

 # OxfordDictionariesDotNet
-An unofficial .NET wrapper for the Oxford Languages API
+An unofficial .NET package that wraps up the Oxford Languages API.

 It only takes a few lines of code to retrieve a definition: